postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/proxy.md

 If you are unable to send any requests through Postman and your network does not require a proxy, take the following steps:

-* Ensure you have both proxies (Global/System) disabled.
+* Ensure you have both proxies (Custom/System) disabled.
 If it still does not work, it may be because there are some environment variables setup in your system.
 There are two solutions:

     * Remove the environment variables http&#95;proxy, https&#95;proxy, HTTP&#95;PROXY, and HTTPS&#95;PROXY.
     * Start Postman with these "variables" turned off:

-        * **Windows** –  create a postman.bat file with the following contents:
+        * **Windows** –  create a `postman.bat` file with the following contents:

         ```shell
         set HTTP_PROXY=''